 German Christmas markets (Weihnachtsmärkte) are outdoor markets held in the month leading up to Christmas.
 The exact composition of Christmas markets vary from market to market.
 However, all Christmas markets have stalls selling food and Christmas related wares.
-Food at Christmas markets include Glühwein (warm, spiced wine), Kinderpunch (spiced fruit juice), Lebkuchen ginger bread cakes, sausages, potato cakes, and baked items.
+Food at Christmas markets include Glühwein (warm, spiced wine), Kinderpunch (spiced fruit juice), Lebkuchen gingerbread cakes, sausages, potato cakes, and baked items.
 On sale are also Christmas tree decorations, candles, wooden toys, and sweets.
 Larger markets usually have simple rides aimed at small children.
-Many markets also have life music.
+Many markets also have live music.

 When Are German Christmas Markets Open?